swilgosz/hanamimastery/data/episodes/5-configure-anything-with-dry-configurable.md

 `dry-configurable` is so simple, but at the same so useful, it's hard to believe it's not included in all ruby applications.
 Similar concepts are applied to [dry-inflector gem](/episodes/4-string-transformations-with-dry-inflector) - skinny, simple, resuable and this is why I love *dry-rb* for.

-It's worth mentioning, that **Hanami-RB 2.0 uses the Dry::Configurable** for the framework, view, and controller settings.
+It's worth mentioning, that **Hanami-RB 2.0 uses the dry-configurable** for the framework, view, and controller settings.
 Give it a try in your projects and you'll not regret it.

 I hope you've enjoyed this episode, and if you want to see more content in this fashion, **subscribe to my Newsletter** and [follow me on twitter](https://twitter.com/hanamimastery)!